yaojianpin/acts/README.md

         inputs:
           a: 1

-      # req is a act to send a request from acts server
+      # irq is an act to send a request from acts server
       # the client can complete the act and pass data to serever
       - act: irq
         key: init